mdjkenna/GraphStateMachine/README.md

 - The shared guard state for the entire state machine
 - Any arguments passed with the current action

 The `OutgoingTransitionHandler` can call `noTransition()`, which prevents the state machine from exploring any outgoing edges and keeps the current vertex as the state.
 This is particularly useful for implementing conditional logic that determines whether state transitions should occur based on runtime conditions.

 Both handlers are suspend functions, allowing them to perform asynchronous operations as needed.
 They integrate seamlessly with the state machine's single-threaded actor model, ensuring predictable and atomic execution.

 </details>

 <details>
 <summary>Intermediate States</summary>

-Intermediate states are "in-between" states that are automatically advanced through without being published as the current state.
+Intermediate states are "in-between" states that are not published or observed.
+They are automatically advanced through without being published as the current state.
+Their main purpose is to represent side effects however they are not limited to this.

+State machine libraries often contain constructs called "effects" to represent side effects which do not change the main state.
-They are equivalent to effects, however they are part of the state model, moving them directly within the graph design itself, as a special type of state.
+Intermediate states are equivalent to "effects", however they are treated as a special type of state within the graph model itself.

-This approach makes effects / operations inherently congruent with the landscape of states in your state machine architecture:
+This approach integrates effects and operations directly into the state machine's architecture in a more traditional sense, where all "operations" and "processes" including effects converge onto the state machines main state.
+They are positioned within the landscape of possible states, giving them a specific context in which they can run.

 - **Effects as State**: Represent effect operations as explicit states that can only occur within specific contexts
 - **Control Flow Clarity**: Make the flow of your application visible in the graph structure itself
-- **Perform Operations with Guarantees**: Clearly guarantee particular tasks will only run certain scenarios and easily visualise what those scenarios are
+- **Perform Operations with Guarantees**: Clearly guarantee particular tasks will only be executed in certain scenarios and easily visualise what those scenarios are

+The core benefit of this approach is that the *entire* behavior of your system is explicitly defined and visualized in the graph.
+There are no 'hidden' operations occurring between states.
+This leads to:
+-   **Enhanced Testability**: You can test the control flow logic of your state machine without executing the actual side effects.
+For instance, you can verify that a specific action correctly leads to the `PerformNetworkRequest` intermediate state without making a real network call.
+-   **Improved Visibility**: When side effects are vertices in the graph, the complete flow of your application is self-documenting.
+This makes it easier for new developers to understand the system and for anyone to debug issues, as the graph visualization tells the whole story.
+-   **Simplified Maintainability**: As your application's logic evolves, modifying the flow becomes a matter of rewiring the graph.
+Adding, removing, or reordering operations is more straightforward than refactoring complex imperative code blocks that might handle side effects outside of the state machine.

 #### How Intermediate States Work

 When a vertex is marked as an intermediate state:

-1. Just before a vertex `V1` is visited, its `onBeforeVisit` handler is executed, and the `autoAdvance` DSL function is invoked
+1. Just before a vertex `V1` is visited, its `onBeforeVisit` handler is executed, and the `autoAdvance` function is invoked within the `BeforeVisitScope`
-2. The vertex is recorded in the traced path but never published as the current state
+2. If using a traverser - the vertex is recorded in the traced path but never published as the current state
 3. The state machine immediately advances to the next state and `V1` was never published, making it an intermediate state

-Note when processing previous actions the intermediate states are also skipped.
+Note when processing previous actions the intermediate states are skipped over.

 #### Creating Intermediate States

-To mark a vertex as an intermediate state, call `autoAdvance()` in its `onBeforeVisit` handler:
+To mark a vertex as an intermediate state, call `autoAdvance()` within its `onBeforeVisit` handler:

 ```kotlin
 addVertex(loadingState) {